Patchwork, Zen, and Comfort

 Cornwall, VT 05753

 You can choose to make an entire quilt, or you can send in your blocks to be combined with those sent in by others.
-At Bread Loaf Mountain, we will add the border, batting, backing, and binding.
-We’ll send them off to a long-arm quilter to machine quilt the patchworks with a beautiful design.
+At BLMZC, we will add the border, batting, backing, and binding.
+We’ll send them off to a long-arm quilter to machine-quilt the patchworks with a beautiful design.

-If you’d like to donate to this project, you can do so in two ways: by purchasing Gift Certificates from Quilters’ Corner (phone: (802) 388–3559), or by making a direct donation through our website: www.breadloafmountainzen.org/donate.
+If you’d like to donate to this project, you can do so in two ways: by purchasing Gift Certificates from Quilters’ Corner (phone: (802) 388–3559), or by making a direct donation to adopt a quilt.

 If you’re planning on sewing and sending in blocks, let Joshin know by e-mail at firstname.lastname@example.org.
-And if you’d like to help out by adopting one or more of our many beautiful quilt tops that have already been lovingly stitched by our community, click here for more information.
+And if you’d like to help more of our many beautiful quilt tops get completed, read about how to adopt a quilt.

 Thank you and happy quilting!